Former names: Med Queen, Vistamar

 Review of Orient Queen

 The 1989-built MS Orient Queen cruise ship was constructed at Union Naval de Levante (shipyard in Valencia Spain).
 Until early-2012, the vessel was named "MS Vistamar" and chartered by the German (Bremen-based) cruise tour operator Plantours.
 Currently, the liner is owned by Abou Merhi Group (Lebanon) and chartered to its subsidiary Abou Merhi Cruises - the only cruise company actively targeting the Arabian source market with visa-free travel deals.

 History - construction and ownership

 Vistamar cruise ship operated in the Caribbean, Europe (Mediterranean and Baltic), Arctic and Antarctica, as well as in the extreme areas of Amazon River (Manaus Brazil.
 In 1997 to the itinerary program was introduced Greenland.
-In 2003, Vistamar was the first large cruise vessel to navigate on Amazon River all the way to Iquitos Peru - 4400 km (2700 ml) away from the Atlantic Ocean.
+In 2003, Vistamar was the first large cruise vessel to navigate on the Amazon River all the way to Iquitos Peru - 4400 km (2700 ml) away from the Atlantic Ocean.

 In July 2017 was announced that the ship (in 2016 renamed "Med Queen") will be chartered by Alteza Cruises (Argentina-Greek investor group).
 Alteza was planning to start operations in November 2017 with 4- to 11-night roundtrips from Argentina - Ushuaia to Antarctica, and Buenos Aires to Atlantic South American ports.
 However, the boat charter deal was not signed and the vessel (renamed to "MS Orient Queen") continued operations for Abou Merhi Cruises.